eajitesh/Reporting-Solution-on-AWS/README.md

 * Containerized ETL jobs in order to make best use of cloud services
 * Schedule containerized ETL jobs using cloud services
 * Reporting application that exposes reporting data through REST APIs
+* AWS analytics reporting service such as ElasticSearch/Kibana

 ## Spring Batch/Spring Data and Docker for Containerized ETL Jobs